strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

     | Description    | (optional) Write a description for the Transfer token.                        |
     | Token duration | Choose a token duration: *7 days*, *30 days*, *90 days*, or *Unlimited*. |

 3. Click on the **Save** button.
-The new API token will be displayed at the top of the interface, along with a copy button <!-- icon -->.
+The new Transfer token will be displayed at the top of the interface, along with a copy button <!-- icon -->.

     ![Custom Transfer Token](../assets/settings/settings_api-token-custom.png) <!--add image-->